-- (1) Remove carriage as outlined in the carriage assembly removal paragraph. - (2) Loosen and remove flat head bolts and plain washers from top load roller bracket. - (3) Using a pryer, remove load rollers from load roller bracket. - (4) Reverse the above procedure to assemble. - Refer to MAST ROLLER ADJUSTMENT paragraph.
+- Remove carriage as outlined in the carriage assembly and removal paragraph. - 2 Loosen and remove flat head bolts and plain washers from top load roller bracket. - 3 Remove load rollers from load roller bracket with a prier. - Reverse the above procedure to reinstall.
+Refer to MAST ROLLER ADJUSTMENT paragraph.

-4) MAST LOAD ROLLER AND BACK UP LINER
+4. MAST LOAD ROLLER AND BACKUP LINER

-(1) 2 stage mast (V mast)
+1) 2 STAGE MAST (V MAST)

-- 1 Remove the carriage assembly and move them to one side. - 2 Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - 3 Loosen and remove hexagon bolts and nuts securing lift cylinders to inner mast. - 4 Attach chains or sling to the inner mast section at top crossmember.
-Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - S After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and them with ropes to the outer mast. - 5 Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - 2 Using a pryer, remove load rollers from load roller bracket.
-Remove back up liners and shims. - Thoroughly clean, inspect and replace all worn or damaged parts. - Reverse the above procedure to assemble.
+- 1 Remove the carriage assembly and move them to one side. - 2 Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - 3 Loosen and remove hexagon bolts and nuts securing lift cylinders to inner mast. - Attach chains or sling to the inner mast section at top crossmember.
+Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - S After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and then tie them with ropes to the outer mast. - 5 Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - 2 Using a prier, remove load rollers from load roller bracket.
+Remove back up liners and shims. - Thoroughly clean, inspect and replace all worn or damaged parts - Reverse the above procedure to reinstall.
 Refer to MAST LOAD ROLLER ADJUSTMENT paragraph.

-(2) 2 stage mast (TF mast)
+2) 2 STAGE MAST (VF MAST)

-- 1 Remove free lift chain connected between carriage and free lift cylinder. - 2 Remove the carriage assembly and move them to one side. - 3 Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - 4 Loosen and remove hexagon bolts and nuts securing lift cylinders to inner mast. - 5 Attach chains or sling to the inner mast section at top crossmember.
-Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - 6 After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and them with ropes to the outer mast. - 2 Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - Susing a pryer, remove load rollers from load roller bracket.
-Remove back up liners and shims. - Thoroughly clean, inspect and replace all worn or damaged parts. - 1 Reverse the above procedure to assemble.
-Refer to MAST LOAD ROLLER ADJUSTMENT paragraph.
+- Remove free lift chain connecting carriage and free lift cylinder. - 2 Remove the carriage assembly and move it to one side. - 3 Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - 4 Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - S Attach chains to the inner mast section at top crossmember.
+Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - 6 After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and tie them with ropes to the outer mast. - 2 Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - Substitution (a) Using a prier, remove load rollers from load roller bracket.

-(2) 3 stage mast (TF mast)
+3) 3 STAGE MAST (TF MAST)